 No matter the diagnosis or prognosis, prostate cancer changes a man.
-Prostate cancer treatments can have a negative effect on people’s romantic lives.
+Prostate cancer treatments can negatively affect people’s romantic lives.

 Weight gain, fatigue, and depression are serious issues for many prostate cancer patients.
 In my opinion, none of these cut as deep as a loss as intimacy.